-Standards and Indicators Age Band Articulations 1.4 Innovative Designer 4-7: Students know and use a deliberate design process for generating ideas, testing theories, creating innovative artifacts or solving authentic problems.
-With guidance from an educator, students ask questions, suggest solutions, test ideas to solve problems and share their learning. c.
-Students develop, test and refine prototypes as part of a cyclical design process. c.
-Students use a design process to develop ideas or creations, and they test their design and redesign if necessary.
-8-11: a.
-Students explore and practice how a design process works to generate ideas, consider solutions, plan to solve a problem or create innovative products that are shared with others. c.
-Students engage in a cyclical design process to develop prototypes and reflect on the role that trial and error plays.
+Standards and Indicators Age Band Articulations 1.4 Innovative Designer a.
+Students know and use a deliberate design process for generating ideas, testing theories, creating innovative artifacts or solving authentic problems. c.
+Students develop, test and refine prototypes as part of a cyclical design process. a.
+4-7: With guidance from an educator, students ask questions, suggest solutions, test ideas to solve problems and share their learning.
+8-11: Students explore and practice how a design process works to generate ideas, consider solutions, plan to solve a problem or create innovative products that are shared with others. c.
+4-7: Students use a design process to develop ideas or creations, and they test their design and redesign if necessary.
+8-11: Students engage in a cyclical design process to develop prototypes and reflect on the role that trial and error plays.
 1.5.
 Computational Thinker c.
 Students break problems into component parts, extract key information and develop descriptive models to understand complex systems or facilitate problem-solving.
 4-7: With guidance from an educator, students break a problem into parts and identify ways to solve the problem.
 8-11: Students break down problems into smaller parts, identify key information and propose solutions.
 1.7.
 Global Collaborator a.
-Students use digital tools to connect with peers from a variety of backgrounds recognizing diverse viewpoints and broadening mutual understanding.
+Use digital tools to connect with learners from a variety of backgrounds and cultures, engaging with them in ways that broaden mutual understanding and learning.
 4-7: With guidance from an educator, students use technology tools to work with friends and with people outside their neighborhood, city and beyond.
 8-11: Students use digital tools to work with friends and people from different backgrounds or cultures.